Quick start guide for teachers

 - By searching for a topic (ie typing 'addition' into the seaarch box)

-- In most modern browsers clicking the (bottom right) speech bubble and saying 'addition' into the microphone will bring up the 'best' hit for addition.
+- By saying a topic out loud.
+In most modern browsers clicking the (bottom right) speech bubble and saying 'addition' into the microphone will bring up the 'best' hit for addition.

 - Weaknesses - questions answered consistently slowly, with errors, or with help are remembered and suggested to pupils at their next visit.

 - If the work to be tackled is the same as the last session, the yellow 'last time' button can be used to take pupils directly to it.